-96 Brief of the Independent Market Monitor for PJM, Docket No. EL16-49, ER18-1314-000,-001; EL18-178 (October 2, 2018).
+95 Brief of the Independent Market Monitor for PJM, Docket No. EL16-49, ER18-1314-000,-001; EL18-178 (October 2, 2018).

-- of modeling assumptions.97 (Priority: High.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that modifications to existing resources not be treated as new resources for purposes of market power related offer caps or MOPR offer floors.
+- The MMU recommends that modifications to existing resources not be treated as new resources for purposes of market power related offer caps or MOPR offer floors.
 (Priority: Low.
 First reported 2012.
 Status: Not adopted.) - The MMU recommends that the RPM market power mitigation rule be modified to apply offer caps in all cases when the three pivotal supplier test is failed and the sell offer is greater than the offer cap.
 This will ensure that market power does not result in an increase in make whole payments.
 (Priority: Medium.
 First reported 2017.
-Status: Not adopted.) - The MMU recommends that PJM develop a forward looking estimate for the expected number of Performance Assessment Intervals (H) to use in calculating the Non-Performance Charge Rate.
-The MMU recommends that PJM develop a forward looking estimate for the Balancing Ratio (B) during Performance Assessment Intervals (PAIs) to use in calculating the default offer cap.
-Both H and B parameters should be included in the annual review of planning parameters for the Base Residual Auction, and should incorporate the actual observed reserve margins, and other assumptions consistent with the annual IRM study.
+Status: Not adopted.) - The MMU recommends that the offer cap for capacity resources be defined as the net avoidable cost rate (ACR) of each unit so that the clearing prices are a result of such net ACR offers, consistent with the fundamental economic logic for a competitive offer of a CP resource.
 (Priority: High.
 First reported 2017.
-Status: Not adopted.) - The MMU recommends that when expected H and B are not the same as the assumed levels used to calculate the default market seller offer cap of Net CONE times B, the offer cap be recalculated for each BRA using the fundamental economic logic for a competitive offer of a CP resource.
+Status: Not adopted.) - The MMU recommends that PJM develop a process for calculating a forward looking estimate for the expected number of Performance Assessment Intervals (H) to use in calculating the Market Seller Offer Cap (MSOC).
+The MMU recommends that the Nonperformance Charge Rate be left at its current level.
+The MMU recommends that PJM develop a forward looking estimate for the Balancing Ratio (B) during Performance Assessment Intervals (PAIs) to use in calculating the MSOC.
+Both H and B parameters should be included in the annual review of planning parameters for the Base Residual Auction, and should incorporate the actual observed reserve margins, and other assumptions consistent with the annual IRM study.
 (Priority: High.
 First reported 2017.
-Status: Not adopted.) - The MMU recommends that capacity market sellers be required to request the use of minimum MW quantities greater than 0 MW (inflexible sell offer segments) and that the requests should only be permitted for defined physical reasons.
-(Priority: Medium.
-First reported Q3, 2018.
 Status: Not adopted.)